safamohammed88/Safa-Mohammed-/README.md

 Portfolio of my bioinformatics skills and academic projects
 # Hi, I'm Safa Mohammed

 Bioinformatics student with a strong background in Chemistry.
-I am interested in immunology, infectious diseases, drug discovery and designing, antimicrobial resistance, and computational data analysis for biological research.
+I am interested in immunology, infectious diseases, drug discovery, antimicrobial resistance, and computational data analysis for biological research.
 I have completed a postgraduate diploma in Bioinformatics, where I work with sequence analysis, protein annotation, and proteomic tools.

 ### Research Interests
 - Host–pathogen interactions